ArjyaDey06/Quant-s-First-Step-Market-Exploration-with-Data-Science/README.md

 # e) Histogram of Returns (Risk Visualization)

+- A histogram of returns is a bar graph that shows how often a stock had certain daily returns.
+The width of the histogram indicates risk: a wide graph means high risk, while a narrow one means low risk.

 Shows distribution of daily returns — useful to **visualize risk** and skewness.
 ```python
          # Histogram of Reliance Daily Returns